CBorowski-dev/docs-operaton-org/content/user-guide/dmn-engine/feel/custom-functions.md

 ---

-Camunda 7 provides a wrapper for the FEEL Scala Engine to implement Custom Functions, which can be called in expressions and unary tests.
+Operatonprovides a wrapper for the FEEL Scala Engine to implement Custom Functions, which can be called in expressions and unary tests.

 {{< note title="Custom Function Behavior" class="warning" >}}
 Please note that the Custom Function Mechanism of the Standalone FEEL Scala Engine might behave differently.
 {{< /note >}}

 You can add Custom Functions to the Process Engine (or the Standalone DMN Engine) only programmatically through a [Process Engine Plugin].
 Read more about it in the section about how to [Register Custom Function Providers].

 ## Implement a Custom Function